DrewBradfordXYZ/quickbase-codepages/README.md

   - Logout to get the sign-in URL for QuickBase.
   - Example: `https://builderprogram-USERNAME.quickbase.com/db/main?a=SignIn`

-> **Note:** You may rename 'APPNAME1', 'APPNAME2', 'APPNAME3' etc to be your app name.
+> **Note:** You may rename 'APPNAME#' to be your app name.
 However they cannot be removed or have spaces.
 The app names are displayed in the terminal while updating, so renaming is helpful.

 - **`APPNAME_QUICKBASE_CODEPAGES_URL`**: